Why You Have Adult Acne... And How To Get Rid Of It

 6. Try A Hormone Stabilizer

 When your hormones are imbalanced it creates an imbalance in the body which is usually always reflected on the skin.
-There are a lot of ways you can naturally stabilize your hormones which you can read about in more detail but in general, some things you can do to naturally stabilize your hormones is exercise, eat a healthy balanced diets with plenty of protein and omea-3 fatty acids, stay away from sugary foods, get lots of sleep, and drink plenty of green tea.
+There are a lot of ways you can naturally stabilize your hormones which you can read about in more detail but in general, some things you can do to naturally stabilize your hormones is exercise, eat a healthy balanced diet with plenty of protein and omea-3 fatty acids, stay away from sugary foods, get lots of sleep, and drink plenty of green tea.

 7. Use Gentle Products